Kotlin/j2k-vscode/extension/README.md

 Use popular models seamlessly to power Kotlin conversion.
 Currently supported: OpenAI, OpenAI-like (OpenRouter, LM Studio), Ollama, VSCode-integrated Github Copilot

-## Quick Start

-1. Choose a provider in J2K settings (Provider: `j2k.provider`)
-2. Set credentials (if required): `j2k.setApiKey`, or click the link under the extension settings
-3. Convert: open a Java project, right click a `.java` file/folder, choose Convert to Kotlin
-4. Review the diff (edit the Kotlin pane to your liking)
-5. Accept (Ctrl+Enter) or Cancel (Esc)

 ## Extension Settings

 This extension contributes the following settings:

 * `j2k.provider`: The LLM backend to use for the Java to Kotlin conversion.
+Default: `GitHub Copilot`
 * `j2k.model`: The model tag to use with the selected provider.
+Default: `codellama: instruct`.
 * `j2k.ollama.baseUrl`: The base URL of the target instance, when the provider selected is Ollama.
 * `j2k.openRouter.baseUrl`: The base URL of the target instance, when the provider selected is OpenRouter.
 * `j2k.apiKey`: The API key to use with the selected provider (stored in VS Code Secrets).